pjreiniger/vendor-json-repo/README.md

 ## Automatically creating pull requests
 If your libraries CI creates a new vendordep.json file, you can use an action contained in this repository to automatically create a pull request to add your changes.
 In order for the action to work, you must have a fork of this repository and define a secret with write access to be able to create the pull request.

+The token must be a Fine-grained [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `contents: write` and `pull-requests: write` scopes.

 Here is an example workflow:

 ```